 Over at Alabaster Caverns State Park in Freedom, there are many opportunities for exploration from taking a 45 minute guided cavern tour to wild caving, also known as spelunking.
 The area is home to four caves ranging from 550 feet to 1,600 feet, so grab a flashlight and start your journey.
 Seasonal cave camping is also available at the park’s Water Cave.

 For other extreme adventures on land including skateboarding, storm chasing and wilderness tours, visit the Extreme Adventure page.

 You wouldn’t know it by looking, but Lake Tenkiller is home to an underwater playground where scuba divers can swim through a sunken school bus and around multiple boat hulls.
 Known as Oklahoma’s clearest lake and also one of the deepest, visibility at Tenkiller ranges from eight to 28 feet.
 Contact Nautical Adventures Scuba for some hands-on instruction or to stock up on scuba and snorkeling equipment.

 Did you know you can wakeboard without a boat?
-At Wake Zone Cable Park in Oklahoma City, visitors are invited to wakeboard, waterski and kneeboard using a unique system of overhead cables that will pull you around in a large circular motion for as long as you can hang on.
+At Lost Lakes Amphitheater & Water Park in Oklahoma City, visitors are invited to wakeboard, waterski and kneeboard using a unique system of overhead cables that will pull you around in a large circular motion for as long as you can hang on.